Pleural Effusion and Asbestos

 Although it doesn’t cure pleural effusions, it helps ease symptoms and reduce pain.

-A pleurodesis procedure involves draining the excess fluid build-up from the pleura areas.
+A pleurodesis procedure involves draining the excess fluid buildup from the pleura areas.
 The fluid should be emptied as much as possible for the best results.

 Then, a surgeon or doctor administers either a chemical or mechanical pleurodesis: